-If you haven’t yet built your tent, then build it over the leftover coals.
+If you haven’t yet built your tent, build it over the leftover coals.
 Cover it with sand and place your sleeping bag on it.
-If you’re done with your tent already, then dig a pit in the center of it.
+If you’re done with your tent already, then dig a pit in the centre of it.
 Now place the leftover coals in the pit and cover it with sand.
 Make sure that the coals are still hot.

 9. Make sure to remove morning frost from the tent